LukaszSwolkien/test_integration/README.md

 ./stock.py SPLK
 ```

-market_cap python script collects publicly available market data on a given cryptocurrency and send selected metrics to the o11y suite.
+crypto python script collects publicly available market data on a given cryptocurrency and sends selected metrics to the Splunk o11y suite.

+The python stock exchange script collects information about a given stock symbol and sends the selected data to the Splunk o11y suite

-You can run script periodicaly defining cron job, for example:
+You can run any script periodicaly as a cron job, for example:

 ```crontab -e```